Kimwenza

-Kimwenza is a community in the Democratic Republic of the Congo in the Mont Ngafula commune in the south of the capital, Kinshasa.
+Kimwenza is a neighborhood in the Democratic Republic of the Congo in the Mont Ngafula commune in the south of the capital, Kinshasa.

 Location

 Kimwenza is on a plateau above the main city of Kinshasa.

 It is near to the Petites Chutes de la Lukaya.

 It is a station on the Matadi–Kinshasa Railway, built between 1890 and 1898 to connect Matadi with Kinshasa, bypassing the unnavigable Livingstone Falls.

 Religious establishments

 In June 1893, Jesuits settled on the Ndjili River in what is now Masina.

 They were the first Catholic missionaries in the area.

 Within a month they moved away from the unhealthy, swampy conditions that they found, to Kimwenza.

 The Saint Mary's mission, founded in July 1893, included a school to train African boys destined for the army or the priesthood.

 The Jesuits felt it was essential for nuns to come and work with the local women and children, believing that Christianity would only take root if the women of the family were believers.

 The Sisters of Our Lady of Namur set up a school there, in 1894.

 By 1900, the Jesuit priests were educating 100 boys, and the nuns had 169 girls.

 While the priests always saw one of their goals as being to educate trainee priests, the sisters were at first only concerned with teaching Christianity to future wives and mothers.
 In the early 1920s, local women also began to ask to join the sisters.

 The mission was the origin for numerous religious houses and schools.

 The Lycée de Kimwenza is now one of the best regarded schools of the city.

 The Soeurs Clarisses had a convent at Kimwenza.
 During the troubles of 1996, it was ransacked by Rwandan soldiers.